Sisko: You think Quark had something to do with this?

 - Character Shilling: Played for Laughs.
 The rest of the cast constantly talks up how funny, talented, talkative, charming, handsome, etc., Morn is, none of which the audience ever gets to see.

-- Empty Chair Memorial: Allen Shepherd (sans makeup) is finally seen on-camera in this episode, keeping Morn's seat warm.
+- Empty Chair Memorial: Allen Shepherd (sans makeup) is finally seen on-camera in the episode "Who Mourns for Morn", keeping Morn's seat warm.
 Quark shoos him away, saying it's just not the same.

 - Other ideas were batted around for preserving Morn's stool, including a holographic recreation of everyone's favorite barfly.
 Hilariously, after Morn returns from the dead and cheats Quark out of a fat inheritance, Quark, in a fit of rage, tries wrestling the stool out of the floor.